This Luang Prabang travel blog is all you need to make up your mind.

-Scoot has 3 flights to Laos at the moment operating on Mondays, Thursdays and Saturdays and it flies the loop Singapore – Luang Prabang – Vientiane – Singapore.
+Scoot has 3 flights to Laos at the moment operating on Mondays, Thursdays, and Saturdays and it flies the loop Singapore – Luang Prabang – Vientiane – Singapore.
 So you can fly directly (from Singapore) to Luang Prabang, and fly back direct from Vientiane, which is great if you plan to visit both cities.

-Lao Airlines also operate from Changi Airport, but given that their prices are almost double than that of Scoot Airlines, my preferred choice recommendation goes for Scoot.
+Lao Airlines also operate from Changi Airport, but given that their prices are almost double that of Scoot Airlines, my preferred choice recommendation goes for Scoot.
 Moreover, I have travelled with Scoot a few times before and have always had a good experience.